 See below an architecture example, including all the supported Virtual Machine Operating systems in Microsoft Azure.

-See below an early screenshot of the new Windows Virtual Desktop Marketplace offer…
+See below an early screenshot of the new Azure Virtual Desktop Marketplace offer…

 See below a first official screenshot of a Windows 10 Enterprise for Virtual Desktops, Windows 10 version 1809 in Azure IaaS!

-Microsoft moved to the next phase and announce the public preview of Microsoft Windows Virtual Desktop.
+Microsoft moved to the next phase and announce the public preview of Microsoft Azure Virtual Desktop.
 Now, all customers can access this service—

 What about licensing?